 Have a Strategy for Travel Rewards Credit Cards

 Earning reward points through travel is a big deal these days.
-Roughly sixty-five percent of Americans have a rewards credit card, according to the same Bank of America survey.
+The Bank of America survey estimates that approximately sixty-five percent of Americans have at least one rewards credit card.
 But when it comes to redeeming points, five percent of respondents admit to having no strategy to maximize their points.

 Abbamonte recommends that people should use a credit card that: